 Lighting and video effects for this number amplified Frollo's lust for and hatred of Esmerelda.
-By seeing footage of Esmerelda acting as Frollo saw her, a temptress, the audience was given a glimpse into Frollo's mind.
+Through footage of Esmerelda acting as Frollo saw her, a temptress, audiences got a glimpse into Frollo's flawed mind.

 To accomplish this, I shot footage of Esmerelda dancing in front a chroma wall and used After Effects and Trapcode to create a moving Esmerelda-shaped fire particle generator.
 I also strategically composited other footage of her over projected set pieces in the scene.

 Hunchback was less family-friendly than Eagan's previous shows, forcing the team to take a more proactive approach to marketing.
 To get Eagan Summer Community Theatre's target audiences in the seats (older Gen-Z, Millenials, Gen-X, and Boomers), I flighted Snapchat geofilters (pictured above) and targeted Facebook video ads.